Imagimob/AFarCloud/README.md

 That's maximum possible clean up without touching the application data.
 If it doesn't work after that, your problem is in your `./data` folder and you shall be careful not to loose data...

-- *No way - I can't connect to Postgres...*: You might have attempted to change the user, password or database name in the .env file while your database already existed!
+- *No way - I can't connect to Postgres...*: You might have attempted to change the user, password or database name in the .env file for an existing database!
 You should not do this...

 Explanation: the info in .env file is used by Postgres only for initializing the database.
 Changing it in the .env will not "update" the information in the database automatically, but all clients will take the new user/password upon restart.